r-lib/testthat/revdep/email.md

 If I got an ERROR because I couldn't install your package (or one of it's dependencies), my apologies.
 You'll need to run the checks yourself (unfortunately I don't have the time to diagnose installation failures).

-Otherwise, please submit an updated package to CRAN as soon as possible.
-There are two new test failures caused by this version of testthat:
+Otherwise, please carefully look at the results, and let me know if I've introduced a bug in teststhat.
+There are two common classes of new failures caused by this version of testthat:

 1. `expect_output()` no longer automatically prints the object.
 You'll need to explicitly `print()` if you want to check the output of a print method.